jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 # Introduction

 I presented in my [previous blog post](https://jpbempel.github.io/2022/03/22/jvm-debug-symbols.html) how debug symbols are generated and used to resolve frames in exception stacktraces.
 Beside exceptions, stacktraces are also used extensively in profilers.
-The old profiler generation was based on JVMTI GetAllStackTraces Api (or equivalent) with the known issue related to this technique (safepoint bias).
+The old profiler generation was based on JVMTI `GetAllStackTraces` API (or equivalent) with the known issue related to this technique ([safepoint bias](http://psy-lob-saw.blogspot.com/2016/02/why-most-sampling-java-profilers-are.html).
-The new one is based on the AsyncGetCallTrace un documented API which does not require to be at safepoint to collect stacktraces.
+The new one is based on the `AsyncGetCallTrace` an undocumented API which does not require all threads to be at safepoint to collect stacktraces.
-In this article we will explore the consequence on those profilers to rely on debug symbols resolution described earlier.
+In this article we will explore the consequences for those profilers to rely on debug symbols resolution described earlier.

 # Async-Profiler / Honest profiler

-One of the most popular profiler based on `AsyncGetCallTrace` is Async-Profiler by Andrei Pangin.
-Async-Profiler has different method to trigger ticks for collecting stacktraces:
+One of the most popular profiler based on `AsyncGetCallTrace` is [Async-Profiler](https://github.com/jvm-profiling-tools/async-profiler) by [Andrei Pangin](https://twitter.com/AndreiPangin).
+Async-Profiler has different methods to trigger ticks for collecting stacktraces:
 - Perf events
 - `itimer`
 - Wall clock (regular interval)
+- ...

 Once the tick is triggered, it calls `AsyncGetCallTrace` which will collect stacktraces even if threads are not at safepoint.

-Honest Profiler is using the same call with `itimer`.
+Honest Profiler is using the same API call with `itimer`.

 # JFR

 JDK Flight Recorder, for method sampling, use a timer and at each regular interval pick max 5 Java threads, verify that those threads are executing Java code
-(internal state maintined by the JVM) and collect stacktraces in a very similar way than AsyncGetCallTrace, though they don't share the same code.
+(internal state maintained by the JVM) and collect stacktraces in a very similar way than AsyncGetCallTrace, though they don't share the same code.
 No safepoint requires also for JFR which allow to collect at any point of the code.

 # Last frame resolution
-Once stacktraces are collected, they are resolved against debug symbol emitted by the JVM (interpreter or JIT) as described in my previous post.
+Once stacktraces are collected, they are resolved against debug symbols emitted by the JVM (interpreter or JIT) as described in my previous post.
-If you look at stacktraces, bottom of the stack is just a stack of calls, and as we learned previously, calls are safepoint with all debug information required to resolve them as a pair of method name and line number.
+If you look at stacktraces, the bottom of the stack is just a list of calls, and as we learned previously, calls are safepoint with all debug information required to resolve them as a pair of method name and line number.

-Only the last frame where the code is currently executed can be anywhere inside a method, including outside of a safepoint.
+Only the last frame where the code is currently executing can be anywhere inside a method, including outside of a safepoint.
 If we are outside a safepoint we don't have debug information so we cannot resolve this last frame correctly.

-How JFR & AsyncGetCallTrace manage to get this last frame? is the information accurate?
+How JFR & `AsyncGetCallTrace` manage to get this last frame? is the information accurate?
 Do we have line number precision?

 ## Async-Profiler
 Async-Profiler as several output formats: